 A pharmacist accepting a clinical position at a San Diego County health system uses the offer letter provision to qualify before their start date.
 The purchase closes before employment begins, avoiding months of San Diego County rent while the position starts.

-A San Diego County specialty pharmacist with $200,000+ in pharmacy school debt qualifies with student loans excluded from DTI.
+A San Diego County specialty pharmacist with $200,000+ in pharmacy school debt qualifies under manual underwriting, which evaluates the complete financial profile rather than an automated DTI decision.
 The pharmacist loan removes the artificial barrier that conventional lending creates for pharmacists carrying education debt relative to their stable income.

-A dual-pharmacist household in San Diego County with combined pharmacy school debt exceeding $300,000 qualifies with both sets of student loans excluded from DTI.
+A dual-pharmacist household in San Diego County with combined pharmacy school debt exceeding $300,000 qualifies under manual underwriting of both borrowers’ complete financial profiles.
 The pharmacist loan accommodates the combined debt profile that automated underwriting cannot properly evaluate in a single transaction.

 A San Diego County hospital pharmacist came to us after being told by another lender that their DTI was too high to qualify for a home in Poway.
 The pharmacist had stable W-2 income but carried significant pharmacy school debt on income-based repayment.

-After reviewing the full financial picture, we structured the transaction using the pharmacist loan with student loans excluded from DTI and 100% financing with no PMI.
+After reviewing the full financial picture, we structured the transaction using the pharmacist loan with manual underwriting and 100% financing with no PMI.
 The result was a purchase that closed without a down payment, preserved all existing savings and investments, and eliminated both the PMI cost and the DTI barrier that the original lender could not solve.

 This is a scenario pattern illustrating how the program has been used — not a specific client case study, not a guaranteed outcome, and not a representation of typical results.
 Individual results depend on full underwriting review.